jennabraun/rdm.gradient/README.md

 These instructions describe the contents of this repository and will get you a copy of the project up and running on your local machine. *warning* arthropod identifications subject to change as morphospecies are IDed.

-See <a href = "https://jennabraun.github.io/rdm.gradient> repository webpage </a> for final work up
+See [https://jennabraun.github.io/rdm.gradient] (repository webpage) for final work up

 ### Data descriptions